 "I really think Asia has everything.
-Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’ or fun, or the Khmer people of Cambodia who in their recent history have overcome so much – and I haven’t even mentioned the food yet!”
+Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’, which roughly translates as ‘fun’, or the Khmer people of Cambodia who have overcome so much in their recent history – and I haven’t even mentioned the food…”

-'Definitely a good book.
-Whenever I can, I like to be reading a book that has some connection with the place where I’m travelling at the time.
-Last time I visited Vietnam and Cambodia it was River of Time, written by foreign correspondent Jon Swain during the 1970s when he was covering the war in Indochina.
-It really invokes the beauty of the area, as well of the tragedy of the conflicts that changed it forever. '
+On one of my visits to Vietnam and Cambodia, I read ‘River of Time’ by foreign correspondent Jon Swain, which he wrote during the ‘70s whilst covering the war in Indochina.
+It really evokes the beauty of the region, as well as the tragedy of the conflicts that changed it forever.

 Favourite Asian food?